Guide to maritime and shipping statistics, their source documents, accompanying notes and definitions and supporting technical documents.

 Information on freight traffic carried on inland waters and around the coast of the United Kingdom.
 This covers inland waters traffic, traffic carried around the UK coast, one-port traffic to and from offshore installations and sea dredging.

-These statistics are produced from a combination of sources:
+These statistics are produced from a combination of sources, which include:

 - survey of barge operators, carried out by DfT